omnetpp/omnetpp.org/downloads/ReaSE.md

 title: ReaSE
 years-active: 2008-2011
 category: models
-tags: inet2 inet1 omnetpp4 omnetpp3
+tags: model inet2 inet1 omnetpp4 omnetpp3
 website-url: https://projekte.tm.uka.de/trac/ReaSE/
 ---

-The ReaSE framework provides a graphical user interface for generation of ned files including a realistic topology and necessary traffic generation entities.
+The ReaSE framework provides a graphical user interface for generation of NED files including a realistic topology and necessary traffic generation entities.
 In addition, OMNeT++ and the INET framework are extended in a way that hierarchical routing and traffic generation are enabled within a user's